 Configuring enterprise messaging using IBM MQ

-The information here applies to software running both in Pega Cloud and on-premises applications.
+The information here applies to software running both in Pega Cloud Services and on-premises applications.

-For asynchronous messaging integration configurations on Pega Cloud systems, Pega Cloud customers are solely responsible for any applications or software that you import into your Pega cloud environment, including libraries and requisite licenses: if you import incorrect files or unauthorized software and negatively affect your Pega Cloud environment, this can result in system downtime and require you to work with Pegasystems Global Customer Support to restore your environment.
+For asynchronous messaging integration configurations on your systems, Pega Cloud Services clients are solely responsible for any applications or software that you import into your Pega Cloud Services environment, including libraries and requisite licenses: if you import incorrect files or unauthorized software and negatively affect your Pega Cloud Services environment, this can result in system downtime and require you to work with Pegasystems Global Customer Support to restore your environment.

-Pega Platform has proven interoperability with the following versions of IBM MQ servers:
+Pega Platform has proven interoperability with the following versions of IBM MQ server: